Most B2B companies start with writing a blog, creating a few eBooks, and optimizing their service pages, but never scale up from there.

 - You’ll be able to track the success of each piece of content and see how it impacts your overall business goals.
 This will help you iterate and improve your strategy over time.

 Now that we know why having a strategy is important, let’s look at how you can build one for your company.

 Building a B2B Content Marketing Strategy

 Most people think that content marketing is easy.
 They believe they can start writing a few blog posts and convert more visitors into customers.

 Unfortunately, this isn’t true.
 Creating content at scale is one of the most challenging things to do in any B2B company.
 And we’ll help you show a clear path that makes this entire process simpler.

-Here’s a step by step process to build you b2b content marketing strategy:
+Here’s a step-by-step process to build your b2b content marketing strategy:

 Step 1: Know Who is Your Audience